WalletWasabi/WasabiDoc/docs/FAQ/FAQ-UseWasabi.md

 `----> 0.65 BTC (From my Boss Bob)`

-Now if you receive money from another person, for example, let's say you received money from an exchange that, your label would look like this:
+Now if you receive money from another person who uses an exchange, then your label would look like this:

 `----> 2.1 BTC (From Coinbase)`